 main.js– The Js file which executes the DNS Rebinding

 server.py– The DNS server written in python

 I have verified that Geth, the C++ ethereum client and the python client are vulnerable.
 The PoC has been tested on Firefox, Chrome and Safari.

-PS: This has been reported to the ethereum foundation but they don’t consider it a valid vulnerability.
+PS: This has been reported to the ethereum foundation and is fixed.
+They also awarded me a nice bounty.